maxtaco/tamejs/README.md

 tame](http://pdos.csail.mit.edu/~max/docs/tame.pdf) suggests a
 technique called a *rendezvous*.
-A rendezvous is implemented in *tamejs* as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first event fires (rather than the last):
+A rendezvous is implemented in *tamejs* as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first pledge is fulfilled (rather than the last):

 ```javascript